webdev1007/webdev1007/README.md

   <h3>🚀 Full-Stack Engineer</h3>
 </div>

-I’m a full-stack engineer with experience in React, React Native, Node.js, Express, Postgres, MongoDB and AWS.
+I’m a full-stack engineer with experience in React, React Native, Node.js, Express, Ruby on Rails, Postgres, MongoDB and AWS.
 I enjoy building apps that solve real problems and have recently been focusing on performance optimization, scalable APIs, and clean UI.

 ## 🛠 Tech Stack